 Ray Tracer

-A ray tracer works by casting "rays" away from the camera, bouncing off objects in scenes.
-These objects calculate the colour the ray should produce based on the proprerties of the object (e.g. is it reflective?, does it have opacity?, does it refact?, does it have a colour) and the lighting in the scene.
+A ray tracer works by casting “rays” away from the camera, bouncing off objects in scenes.
+These objects calculate the colour the ray should produce based on the properties of the object (e.g. is it reflective?, does it have opacity?, does it refract?, does it have a colour) and the lighting in the scene.

 The book is structured via tests.
 It guides you to write a test, then it asks you to get that test to pass (and often tells you how to make it pass).